 The high-quality measurement of the PRARE data as well as their good global repeatability, density, and spatial distribution suit the data for deriving several higher-level geodynamic products for such applications as: 39)

 - Earth gravity field and Earth orientation parameters

 PRARE measurement principle:

-Two continuous signals are emitted from the space segment to the ground, one of which is in S-band (2.2 GHz), the other in X-band.
-Both signals are modulated with a PN-code (pseudo random noise, 1 MChirp/s for the S-band and 10 MChirp/s for the X-band) used for the distance measurement and containing data signals (broadcast information) for ground station operation (prediction of orbit visibility, etc.).
-The time delay in the reception of the two simultaneously emitted signals is measured at the ground stations with an accuracy of better than 1 ns; the result is retransmitted and stored in the on-board memory of PRARE for later ionospheric correction of the data.
+Two continuous signals are emitted from the space segment to the ground, one of which is in the S-band (2.2 GHz), and the other in the X-band.
+Both signals are modulated with a PN-code (pseudo-random noise, 1 MChirp/s for the S-band and 10 MChirp/s for the X-band) used for the distance measurement and containing data signals (broadcast information) for ground station operation (prediction of orbit visibility, etc.).
+The time delay in the reception of the two simultaneously emitted signals is measured at the ground stations with an accuracy of better than 1 ns; the result is retransmitted and stored in the onboard memory of PRARE for later ionospheric correction of the data.